Official visit to Turkmenistan

 “You should know that you have a reliable foothold and good friends in the center of Europe.
 You can count on Belarus.
-I am absolutely convinced that the government of this wonderful country led by its president, my old friend, will count on us,” Alexander Lukashenko said during the talks with Gurbanguly Berdimuhamedow.
+I am absolutely convinced that the government of this wonderful country led by its president, my old friend, will count on us,” Aleksandr Lukashenko said during the talks with Gurbanguly Berdimuhamedow.

 The head of state emphasized that Belarus is ready to share its experience in various fields with Turkmenistan.
 “In the past years, literally within five years, our trade in goods and services reached $300 million.
 This is a good indicator.
 We are making progress in this field.
 We have managed to solve many issues in trade in this complicated time.
 I think that moving in this direction we will do a lot in Belarus and Turkmenistan,” the President of Belarus is convinced.

-Alexander Lukashenko praised the achievements of Turkmenistan in the economy.
+Aleksandr Lukashenko praised the achievements of Turkmenistan in the economy.
 “The successful implementation of this ambitious joint project to build the Garlyk mining and processing factory has once again demonstrated a high potential of our cooperation,” the President said.
 “We are ready to continue our work regarding the maintenance of the project, personnel training.”

 During the talks the sides also discuss promising avenues for the development of cooperation.
 For example, Belarus is ready to provide logistics centers to Turkmenistan to organize the delivery of products to Europe.
 “You can sell your products from the territory of Belarus on the European premium market.
 We will provide logistics centers, warehouses, equipment.
 This segment is vigorously developing in Belarus.
-Think what to sell in Europe to get maximum benefits, we will determine ways,” Alexander Lukashenko said.
+Think what to sell in Europe to get maximum benefits, we will determine ways,” Aleksandr Lukashenko said.

 The head of state also added that many countries saw a kind of a springboard in Turkmenistan which can be used for the trade with large regions, the delivery of goods to, for example, Iran, Pakistan, India, and Arab countries.
 “We need to make up our minds and choose a corridor for the transportation of our cargoes to Turkmenistan and especially from Turkmenistan,” the Belarusian leader said.

 Belarusian machine-building products are in demand in Turkmenistan.
 We are ready to sell self-propelled and towed agricultural machines here and more than that.
-We can try creating – well, not try but make for sure, we see the interest — a diesel train for operating in these hot climatic conditions,” Alexander Lukashenko remarked.
+We can try creating – well, not try but make for sure, we see the interest — a diesel train for operating in these hot climatic conditions,” Aleksandr Lukashenko remarked.